|

 as water, two times as clouds, one time as rain, one time as

-spring well.
+a spring.
 The other trigrams appear as themselves.

 -